saurabhb44/QuasarBank/README.md

    A MERN application for Virtual Banking and Portfolio Management.

 ## Functionality
-   Main Functionality is portfolio managament system, in which you can virtually invest money for practicing trading, all without risking any real money.
+   Main Functionality is portfolio management system, in which you can virtually invest money for practicing trading, all without risking any real money.
    You can buy/sell US Stocks, at real time pricing.

 ## How to Start